Grab your growler and bring a friend for burgers and beer at the Diep River taproom

-The Garden Route’s queen city gears up for another five fabulous days of LGBTQIA festivities from Wednesday, 26 April to Monday, 1 May 2017.
-Things are bound to get wickedly fun with drag shows, beauty pageants, art exhibitions and mini-markets taking over the tranquil town.
+The Garden Route’s queen city gears up for five fabulous days of LGBTQIA festivities from Thursday, 24 to Sunday, 27 May 2018.
 The fiesta culminates in a spectacular parade with elaborate floats and outrageous costumes.
-This annual festival celebrates all things LGBTQIA and it’s going down in the stunning Garden Route town of Knysna.
+This annual festival celebrates all things LGBTQIA, and it’s going down in the stunning town of Knysna.

 COST: Tickets are available for different events on the day and accommodation specials are available for out of town visitors.

-Celebrate art, music, theatre and more when the annual Suidoosterfees rolls into town from Thursday, 27 April to Monday, 1 May 2017 to thrust Kaapse culture, heritage and lifestyle into the limelight.
+Celebrate art, music, theatre and more when the annual Suidoosterfees rolls into town from Thursday, 26 April to Tuesday, 1 May 2018 to thrust Kaapse culture, heritage and lifestyle into the limelight.
 Boasting a carefully curated selection of what the local creative scene has to offer, the six-day festival spreads out across the Artscape Theatre and the District Six Museum.
-With musical performances and plenty of chuckles from some of South Africa’s talented comedians, there’s no shortage of fun.
-Festival-goers are destined to find something to entertain and educate at this yearly shindig!
+Festivalgoers are sure to find something to entertain and educate at this annual shindig!

 COST: Tickets for the festival’s events are available via Computicket.com and Computicket outlets and vary in price according to event.